sensu/sensu-docs/content/sensu-go/5.14/guides/securing-sensu.md

     parent: guides
 ---

-As with any piece of software, it is critical to minimize any attack surface exposed by the software.
-Sensu is no different.
-The following component pieces need to be secured in order for Sensu to be considered production ready:
+It's critical to minimize any attack surface exposed by any piece of software, and Sensu is no different.
+Secure the following component pieces to make sure Sensu is production-ready:

 * [Etcd peer communication](#securing-etcd-peer-communication)
 * [Backend API](#securing-the-api-and-the-dashboard)